hnguyentt/mousechd-napari/docs/README.md

 1. Open Napari
 2. On the upper-left conner, choose `Plugin` &rarr; `MouseCHD`

+Note: For the first time, it may take time for downloading resources.
+Later on, the plugin will start fast.

 ## Load data
 ### Sample data
 For quick test, you can use sample data provided by MouseCHD Napari plugin: `File` &rarr; `Open Sample` &rarr; `microCTscan`